psgrover2010/parry-blog/_drafts/hallstatt--reason-why-everyone-in-love-with-hallstatt.md

 A simply you can do the reverse if you plan to visit Hallstatt from Gosau.
 Self-drive on this way is one of the amazing drives as you will passes through forests and through the mountains.

-Before I go any further, let me tell you that I don’t like hiking.
-I cannot miss great views even if I need to walk for a couple of hours.
+Before I go any further, let me tell you that I don’t like hiking but I cannot miss great views even if I need to walk for a couple of hours.

 **Tipp**\: If you are traveling with child then be aware there is lot of walking involve if you plan for Dachstein.&nbsp;